terra-money/docs/docs/develop/how-to/sign-with-multisig.md

 ### Step 1: Create the multisig key

-Let's assume that you have `test1` and `test2` want to make a multisig account with `test3`.
+As an example, assume that you have `test1` and `test2` want to make a multisig account with `test3`.

-First import the public keys of `test3` into your keyring.
+First, import the public keys of `test3` into your keyring:

 ```sh
 terrad keys add \